-However, despite his best efforts - 24 goals across 38 appearances in all competitions - the Red Devils floundered in the Premier League and exited the Champions League at the last-16 stage.
+However, despite his best efforts - 24 goals across 38 appearances in all competitions during the 2021-22 campaign - the Red Devils floundered in the Premier League and exited the Champions League at the last-16 stage.

 When does Cristiano Ronaldo's Man Utd contract expire?

 Ronaldo's contract at Manchester United is due to expire on June 30, 2023.

 However, the club have an option to extend the deal by another year, which would take it up to June 30, 2024.

 The Red Devils signed Ronaldo from Juventus in August 2021 on an initial two-year deal.